silverbox/dynamodbtool/README.md

 1. you can see the information of target table at right up area.
 1. specify the value of condition if required.
 1. click the ```Load``` button.
+1. You can range select. and copy selected cells string to clipboard.
+1. If you double click a Table record, then you can see detail dialog.
+1. You can edit the value by edit the field(Scalar type value).
+1. You can edit the value by open child dialog(Set, Document type value).